 Unlike buying a steak, you don’t necessarily want a higher grading for your flooring.
 The highest grade is clear, followed by select and then #1 Common and #2 Common (or rustic).
 Clear boards have limited color variation and few character marks, while lower grades have progressively more color variation and marks like knots and checking.
 If you are looking for a more rustic look, then a lower grade may be in order.

 We hope this look at hardwood flooring options has helped shed some light on this aspect of home design.
-If you would like to discuss this or any other aspect of designing your very own log home, please contact us.
+If you would like to discuss this or any other aspect of designing your very own log home, please call Real Log Homes today or fill out the form below for more information.